HW 02 - Data wrangling + tidying

 Packages

-We’ll use the {tidyverse} package for much of the data wrangling and visualization, the {scales} package for better formatting of labels on visualizations, and the {fivethirtyeight} package for the data sets.
+We’ll use the {tidyverse} package for much of the data wrangling and visualization and the {scales} package for better formatting of labels on visualizations.

 Data